 (Optional) When you select a milestone, it means that the run contributes to the quality status of the milestone.
-A unique last run will be created and assigned to the milestone for coverage and tracking purposes, similar to release.
+A unique last run is created and assigned to the milestone for coverage and tracking purposes, similar to release.

 (Optional) When you select a sprint, it means that the run is planned to be executed in the time frame of the sprint.
-Sprints do not have their own unique run results, so filtering Last Runs by Sprint will only return runs that were not overridden in a later sprint.
+Sprints do not have their own unique run results, so filtering Last Runs by Sprint returns only runs that were not overridden in a later sprint.

 To see full run status and progress reports based on sprints, use the Test run history (manual) item type instead of using Last Runs in the Dashboard widgets.

-(Optional) The backlog items that the run will cover.
+(Optional) The backlog items that the run covers.
 For details, see Test specific backlog items.

 (Optional) If you are working with programs, you can select a program to associate with the test run.
-For details, see Programs (Enterprise Edition).
+For details, see Programs.

 When you run a test associated with a program, you can select a release connected to the program, or a release that is not associated with any program.